michellelclement/magnetic-eyes/README.md

 * As a new user, I want to be able to easily view all eyelashes available so that I can decide which product I might like to learn more about
 * As a new user, I want to be able to view details of a product so that I can learn more about that particular product
 * As a new user, I want to be able to easily register for an account so that I can see and save my personal details for quicker ordering in the future
-* As a shopper, I want to be able to contact the website owner so that I can ask them a question

 **Registered user, user stories:**